 Trac Rac is like Thule's rack.
 They say it is "removable," but it is no more removable than Thule's rack.
 They simply mean that it is clamped on.
 OK, so it may be a little easier to remove than the Thule rack.
 But let's face it, if you use a rack a lot, how often are you removing it?
 These racks in my opinion are too expensive, which is why I won't go into too many details about them.
 I think they offer an option for the extension out over the cab as an add-on, which only bumps the price up even more.
 You have to price the rails and the rack, which together are about $800.
 You're paying for the aluminum and the whole removable feature.
 But like I said, how many truck owners that need a rack would really use that?

 The new Tacomas are great trucks, and I don't think Toyota has any plans on discontinuing the use of the plastic/composite bed.
 So if you're considering buying one of these trucks and you need a lumber rack, keep this information in mind.

-Don't listen to the truck dealer, no offense, but they usually have no clue when it comes to accessories.
-Especially with the Tacoma, these dealers will tell the customer how great it is that they don't have to buy a plastic bedliner or shell out more cash for a spray-in liner, but fail to mention how it affects the installation of certain accessories.
-It always pays to compare the truck dealer's price for an accessory to a aftermarket dealer's price.
-Of course the truck dealer will almost always have the higher price.
-Sometimes they are the same stuff, just branded different.
-And when it comes to accessories like lumber racks and tool boxes, most salespeople at truck dealers won't have a clue, and try to sell you crap products.
+Don't listen to the truck dealer.
+No offense, but they usually have no clue when it comes to accessories.
+Especially with the Tacoma, these dealers will tell the customer how great it is that they don't have to buy a plastic bed liner or shell out more cash for a spray-in liner, but fail to mention how it affects the installation of certain accessories.
+It always pays to compare the truck dealer's price for an accessory to an aftermarket dealer's price.
+Of course, the truck dealer will almost always have the higher price.
+Sometimes they are the same stuff, just branded differently.
+And when it comes to accessories like lumber racks and tool boxes, most salespeople at truck dealers won't have a clue and try to sell you crap products.